gmbxio/gmbsdesk/README.md

-Hi there , just a few basics in coding.
+Hi there , here are just a few basics in coding.